 This law requires owners of condominium buildings and housing controlled by Condominium associations, that have three or more units, as well as the “EEEs” discussed above, to undergo a safety inspection by January 1, 2025, and thereafter, at least every nine years.
 Again, not every EEE is to be inspected, but rather, the inspection is based on a statistical sample of the overall number of EEEs.

-As before, the safety inspection must be undertaken by a licensed architect, civil or structural engineer, or a specialty-license building contractor, and all immediate safety concerns must be reported by the inspector to the property’s local enforcement agency.
+For condominiums, the safety inspection must only be undertaken by a licensed architect, or a licensed civil/structural engineer, and all immediate safety concerns must be reported by the inspector to the property’s local enforcement agency.
 Note, however, that while Condominium associations must undertake emergency repairs immediately, if there are no urgent safety concerns, the Condominium association is not mandated a timeline to apply for permit repairs, and essentially has full control of the timing within which to conduct the repairs, and include the repair costs in the Condominium association fees charged to the condo owners.

 What should owners of residential apartment buildings and Condominium associations in the Greater Los Angeles area do now?